Our Services

 Besides the feeling of swollen feet that aren't actually swollen, you may notice:

 These symptoms can range from mild annoyance to severe pain interfering with daily life.
-If you're experiencing these sensations and want to better understand what might be causing them, you can use a free Diabetic Neuropathy symptom checker to help identify potential causes before your doctor visit.
+If you're experiencing these sensations and want to get personalized insights about what might be causing them, try this free AI symptom checker to help you prepare for a more informed conversation with your doctor.

 Although there's no one-size-fits-all cure for neuropathy, you can take practical steps to ease "ghost swelling" and related discomfort: